PikalaxALT/firered-speedchoice/README.md

 - Updated HM badge requirement nerf to affect overworld use
 - Updated handling for Rival 1 battle
 - Speed up battles
+- Safari zone step counters are now Inf

+### 1.0.0a3
+- Disabled the cutesy anim when using an item on a party Pokemon in the field

 ## See also